jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ![fill](sadmac.png)

-^ The biggest problem with state is that it can "go bad."
+^ The biggest problem with state is that it can “go bad.”
 Any time you’ve restarted your computer or an app to fix an issue, you’ve been a victim of state.

 ---